RuiyangGan/651_Project/meta.md

-The edges.txt contains edges in a bipartite graph.
-The contribution networks of GitHub can be divided into two
-parts: Users and Repositories.
-If a GitHub repo is randomly sampled, then we collect all the users who have contributed to this particular repo.
-Thus we can form the edges between the user(s) and this particular repo.
-The file of edges have this particular strucutre: edges.txt:
-User_ID  Repo_ID
+The fork_edges.txt and contrib_edges.txt are the files that contain edges between GitHub users and GitHub repos.

+fork_edges.txt contains the edges from GitHub repos to GitHub users.
+Such edge is formed if the user forks from a repo.
+The structure is as following: from_node   to_node repo_id     user_id

+contrib_edges.txt contains the edges from GitHub users to GitHub repos.
+Such edges is formed if the user contributes to a repo.
+The strucutre is as following: from_node   to_node user_id     repo_id

-In this way, we have a biparite graph G = (E, U, R), where e \in E is (u,r) for u \in U, r \in R. In this case, U is the set of users and R is the set of repos.
+In this way, we have a biparite graph $G = (E, U, R)$, where $e \in E$ is $(u,r)$ for  $u \in U$, $r \in R$.
+In this case, U is the set of users and R is the set of repos.